Notice to holders of Swedish Depositary Receipts ("SDR´s")

 Once repurchased under the Maltese Companies Act further shareholder approval will be required before those shares could be cancelled only.

 If used as consideration for an acquisition the intention would be that they would be issued as shares/SDR´s and not sold first.

 Shareholders/SDR holders representing approximately 22.8 per cent of the voting rights of all shares in the Company have stated that they intend to vote in favour of the proposals of the Nomination Committee.

 The Annual Report in Swedish and English will be available on the Company´s website www.unibetgroupplc.com from 6 April 2009.

 Unibet Group plc

-1. A member entitled to attend and vote at the meeting is entitled to appoint one or more proxies to attend and vote on his or her behalf.
+1. A shareholder or holder of SDR entitled to attend and vote at the meeting is entitled to appoint one or more proxies to attend and vote on his or her behalf.
 A proxy need not also be a member.